 I am writing this submission to strongly oppose the proposed Fingerboards sand mine project in East Gippsland.
-This is not a simpe case of NIMBY, rather it is based on my serious concerns about the environmental risks to the Gippsland Lakes, the massive amounts of water that will be drawn from a heritage river and aquifer; and the wanton destruction of Gunaikurnai cultural heritage, both tangible and intangible.
+I have serious concerns about the environmental risks to the Gippsland Lakes, the massive amounts of water that will be drawn from a heritage river and aquifer; the destruction of Gunaikurnai cultural heritage; and the broad loss od biodiversity across the project site.

-I have been a resident of East Gippsland for only a decade and though I am not a born and bred Gippslander, I feel a deep connection to the area where I have chosen to raise my young family.
+I have lived in East Gippsland for a decade and feel a deep connection to the area where I have chosen to raise my family.
 I live on river frontage and understand how changing environmental conditions, like those scientists tell us to expect due to changing climatic conditions, can drastically affect the health of the riparian zone and the entire catchment.